Clinical Insights

 Somatic Symptom Disorder : DSM-5 Diagnostic Criteria

-Introduction Somatic Symptom Disorder (SSD) represents a significant evolution in how psychiatry conceptualizes the relationship between physical symptoms and psychological distress.
+Somatic Symptom Disorder (SSD) represents a significant evolution in how psychiatry conceptualizes the relationship between physical symptoms and psychological distress.
 Historically labeled as “psychosomatic” or “somatoform disorders,” the DSM-5 reframed this group of conditions to focus less on whether symptoms can be medically explained and more on how individuals experience and interpret them.
-According
+According to

 Somatic Symptom Disorder : DSM-5 Diagnostic Criteria Read More »